rr326/servi/README.md

 # Servi

 ## TODO
-* Ansible needs python 2.
-How to deal with that?
+* Ansible
-    * Try a vanilla ansible install (not in a venv)
-* Install servi.sh in /usr/bin (or whatever is the right directory)?
+    * Logrotate
+    * Mailer
+    * Mod-pagespeed
+    * fail2ban and other errors to mail
+    * ??
+Monitoring

-* Test scripts (py.test)
+* Servi
+    * setuptools? (or just installation instructions?)
+    * Template - playbook.yml - only copy roles that are used?
+        (so I can have a library of roles)
+    * Remove servi.sh - install to /usr/bin?
     * commands:
         * lans, rans
         * diff

 * Look at Docker - would that have done all of this???

-* Do setuptools - to install pyyaml dependecy.